floranuta/Data_Circle/notebooks/README.md

 This folder contains any jupyter notebooks.

-## Analysis report
+## Data cleaning proposal

-My proposal is as below:
+My data cleaning proposal is as below:
+- First of all, **remove invalid data**, meaning remove the row if "date_recorded" - "construction_year" < 0.
+Then, the following attempt can be apply while sseing the model performance.

 1. First attempt: using the following columns and see the model performance.
 Click [here](#columns-to-be-used) to see the columns to be used.
 2. Second attempt: Using source in stead of "source" and see the model performance.
 Click [here](#columns-alernatively-used) to see more details.
 3. Third attempt: Add a column "construction_year" and remove the rows where the value is zero.
 And then see the model performance.
 4. Forth attempt: Add a column "construction_year" and fill the zeros with alternative values.
 And see the model performance.
 Click [here](#filling-missing-values) to see how to fill the zero values.

 Reason why I propose this attempts:
 - If the data is complete and no null values, the model could learn well even though the data size is small.
-- Functionality is highly correlated with region, so the model could lean well without pump age.
+- Functionality is highly correlated with region, so the model could learn well without pump age.
+- Filling zero values in "construction_year" could change the data distribution, so trying with low risk strategy can be efficient.
-- Columns "source", "extraction_type_class", and "waterpoint_type_group" are correlated each other, so using one of them would be enoug.
-I assume resource is more correlated with region and overlapped information might be redundant, so I'd try with Wextraction_type_class" first.
+- Columns "source", "extraction_type_class", and "waterpoint_type_group" are correlated each other, so using one of them would be enough.
+I assume "source" is more correlated with region then other two columns and overlapped information might be redundant, so I'd try with "extraction_type_class" first.

 ### Columns to be used